 There’s one man that I think embodies the best qualities of our country and our people, and it makes me smile to think about him, his adventures and the people he touches along the way.

-Killarney Ontario native Mike Ranta is a canoeing legend.
+Killarney Ontario resident Mike Ranta is a canoeing legend.
 Not a legend in the Bill Mason kind of way, but the kind of legend that is still out there quietly crushing it.
 While you were reading about Bill or Grey Owl last summer, Mike was paddling and paddling.
 And, well, he’s probably paddling right now somewhere.
 With long hair and beard, husky frame, a birch bark hat and a contagious smile Mike looks like someone you want to have a beer with, or 3.

 Mike has successfully completed 2 solo canoeing journey’s across Canada (7,500km in case you were wondering) with his dog Spitzii, in 2014 and 2016.
 And almost completed a third that was called short due to constant weather delays.
 Cementing him in the record books as the only person to canoe across the continent solo in a single season.